 Radiotherapy treatment will vary depending on your situation.
-It’s likely that you will have radiotherapy at your local hospital or nearest specialist cancer centre – speak to your doctors about your treatment.
 You will go to the hospital for each treatment but you won’t need to stay overnight.
 Each treatment session is called a fraction.

 - You will usually have radiotherapy every day, Monday to Friday.
-Most treatment courses last five to six weeks (25-30 fractions).
+Most treatment courses last three to six weeks (15-30 fractions).

-- If you’re having palliative radiotherapy, you will usually have fewer treatment sessions.
+- If you are having palliative radiotherapy, you will usually have fewer treatment sessions (1, 5 or 10).
 The overall dose is usually lower which reduces the risk of side effects.

 Ask your oncologist if chemoradiotherapy is a suitable treatment for you, if it’s available in your specialist centre, or if you could join a clinical trial looking into chemoradiotherapy.

 Speak to our specialist nurses on our free Support Line if you have any questions about radiotherapy, chemoradiotherapy, or your treatment options.

 The team who will plan and deliver your treatment may include these health professionals.

 - A radiologist is a doctor who reads and understands images such as X-rays, MRI and CT scans.